Patch-sequencing: Neuronal cell-typing requires simultaneous capturing of multiple data modalities

-While a neurons electrical properties are an important when considering defining a cell type its morphology, types of neurotransmitters released, neurotransmitter receptors expressed at synapses, as well as the neuron's location in the nervous system and its local circuit are equally important.
+While a neuron's electrical properties are important when defining a cell type its morphology, types of neurotransmitters released, neurotransmitter receptors expressed at synapses, as well as the neuron's location in the nervous system and its local circuit are equally important.
 Neurons come in a huge diversity of shapes with many differences in cell bodies (soma), dendrites, and axons.
-The position of the dendrites determines which other neurons a cell receives its input from and their shape can have massive impacts on how a neurons responds to this input.
-Likewise the targets of a neurons axon determine its outputs.
-The types of synapses formed between neurons axons and dendrites are equally important as well.
-For instance in the cortical microcircuit of the mammalian cortex, portrayed to the right, cells have highly specific projection patterns both within the local circuit as well as for input and output from and to other cortical and non-cortical regions.
-Dendritic geometry can influence the electrical behavior of a neurons as well, having a massive influence on how dendrites process input in the form of postsynaptic potentials.
+The position of the dendrites determines which other neurons a cell receives its input from and their shape can have massive impacts on how a neuron responds to this input.
+Likewise the targets of a neuron's axon determine its outputs.
+The types of synapses formed between neurons' axons and dendrites are equally important as well.
+For instance in the cortical microcircuit of the mammalian cortex, portrayed to the right, cells have highly specific projection patterns both within the local circuit as well as across cortical and non-cortical regions.
+Dendritic geometry influences the electrical behavior of neurons as well, having a massive influence on how dendrites process input in the form of postsynaptic potentials.
 Disordered geometry and projection patterns has been linked to a diverse set of psychiatric and neurological conditions including autism and schizophrenia though the behavioral relevance of these phenotypes is not yet understood.
 Neuronal cell types appeared to often vary continuously between each other.
 Previous attempts at neuronal classification by morpho-electric properties have been limited by the use of incompatible methodologies and different cell line selection.